Bodybuilding Dosage & Benefits of Creatine Monohydrate Supplements

 Let’s get this out of the way first.
 As with ANY supplement, get your physician’s advice before you begin using it!

 My personal use of Creatine as a bodybuilding supplement

-I have taken creatine monohydrate in powder form by itself, mixed with other bodybuilding ingredients (such as best rated creatine pre-workout formula, BSN N.O.
-Xplode), and Kre-alkalyn capsules with no negative side effects.
+I have taken creatine monohydrate in powder form by itself as well as mixed with other bodybuilding ingredients (such as best rated creatine pre-workout formula, BSN N.O.
+Xplode).
+I have also taken Kre-alkalyn capsules with no negative side effects.
 I just have to say, that I would not waste my time in the gym without taking this supplement first!
 It helps me get a better pump and more forceful muscle contractions. so if you ask me, “Is creatine bad for you?”
 I would say “no”!

 Is creatine good for you?